+SOC Room 223

+Mondays 1-2

+Wednesdays 1-2

+or by appointment, Skype, cell phone, etc.

 COURSE OVERVIEW

-Long before Tinder and text messaging, technological developments related to communication changed the ways people thought, acted and related to one another.
+Long before Snapchat came into the world, technological developments related to communication changed the ways people thought, acted and related to one another.
 In this course, we will learn about and analyze various new media platforms and technologies.
+We'll also envision what communication might look like in ten years.

 Students will leave this course having questioned society's relationship with technology, and gained an understanding of how to be savvy consumers and producers of media.

 Objectives:

 In this course, students will: